- Super WalMart & Target just 6-miles north on Hwy. 69 (Broadway)

-- RV Supercenter – RV sales and repairs – on Hwy.
-69 North (just north of Tyler).
+- Tyler RV – RV sales and repairs – on the east Loop 323.

 - University of Texas at Tyler – everything from history to art; and an over 55 seniors Tennis Tournament at Tyler Junior College.

-- Tyler Pounds Field Airport – with connections on American and Continental to anywhere in the world.
+- Tyler Pounds Field Airport – with connections on American Airlines to anywhere in the world.
 Several daily passenger flights to Dallas/Fort Worth and Houston, TX.
 The new terminal provides ample amenities to accommodate air travelers, including fresh food vending and beverage machinesand three car rental agencies.

 TYLER POUNDS REGIONAL AIRPORT INFO